For Job Announcement and Application form, click here

 · 60 years of age or older;

-· Possess, and identify on the employment application, skills that can be utilized by the Town; and
+· Possess skills that can be utilized by the Town (as identified on the Senior Work Application); and

 · Own and occupy, as a principal residence, the property for which taxes are paid.

-· Program participants will typically be able to earn up to $900 per fiscal year, however:
+· Program participants may be able to earn up to $900 per fiscal year, however:

 · Additional earnings are possible if Senior Worker Program funds are available, or if funds are available from the department for which the employee works; and